 Quiet Calm of White Mountains Still Scarred by Homicide

 The White Mountains in New Hampshire have some of the most beautiful scenery in North America.
 There are dangers associated with the weather and altitude of Mount Washington and it’s many neighbors.
 One thing that visitors to this area don’t often worry about it murder.
-On November 15, 2001, 52 year old Louise Chaput is believed to have been stabbed to death near the parking lot of Glen Ellis Falls at Pinkham Notch.
+On November 15, 2001, 52 year old Louise Chaput was stabbed to death near the parking lot of Glen Ellis Falls at Pinkham Notch.
 The Canadian resident took a small vacation to go hiking and her body was found on November 22, 2001.
 The social worker from Sherbrooke had suffered from numerous stab wounds.
 Police believe that she was murdered near nightfall.
 IF you have information about this case you are urged to call the New Hampshire State Police at 603-271-2663.
 All calls can be confidential.

 The murder site is just a few miles from the Appalachian Trail.
 There have been several other murders, disappearances and suspicious deaths near the trail.
 See http://www.savagewatch.com/southern.html for two other cases.